Appointment of Head of Roehampton Law School

 • An excellent education that enables our students to prepare themselves for a successful and fulfilling career in a rapidly changing world.

-• A curriculum that meets the needs and expectations of both students and employers, and that reflects the diversity of modern society.
+• A curriculum that meets the needs and expectations of both students and employers, and that reflects the diversity of our economy and society.

 • An excellent research environment that makes a positive contribution to our understanding of the world and helps to improve lives.

-• A community that is characterised by friendliness, openness, inclusion and freedom of thought and expression.
+• A community that is characterised by friendliness, openness, inclusion and freedom of thought, religion and expression.

 • A wide range of opportunities for our students to develop interests beyond their course of study, encouraging them to grow as individuals.